Learn the Usage of New-MailboxExportRequest Exchange 2010

 Use following commands to close the request of exporting mailboxes :

 Users can export various mailboxes such as: disconnected, enabled, disabled, exclude dumpster, journal, corrupt, hosted and data items like – mails, calendars, noted, tasks, journals, contacts in a simplified way without any hindrance.
-You can easily use this advance software to export Exchange mailboxes to PST file format as it provides graphical interface which makes the users work easier.
+You can easily use this advance software to simply export Exchange mailboxes to PST file format as it provides graphical interface which makes the users work easier.

 This utility automatically detects, scan and load the active directory and it provides option i.e. include sub-domain user’s which allow users to search the Exchange mailboxes within sub-domain.
 The data file option of this software export the EDB mailbox data items within the specified date range.
 It is important to have an Exchange Server environment on the migration machine.